 Pool disinfection and air handling

 We have always maintained the highest standards of pool water quality and disinfection.
 The Pool Water Treatment Advisory Group (PWTAG) has issued updated guidance which we have implemented.
-For increased safety, their advice is to maintain a lower pH and ensure primary disinfection remains at the high end of the pool range.
+Their advice is to maintain a lower pH and ensure primary disinfection remains at the high end of the pool range for increased safety.

 Our pool has secondary disinfection via UV filtration; this eliminates 99% of all micro-organisms.
 PWTAG, in conjunction with Public Health England (PHE), has confirmed correct disinfection levels in swimming pools help kill the virus within 15-30 seconds.
 COVID-19 is not waterborne or transmitted through pool water.
 Research from the World Health Organisation (WHO) shows that similar coronaviruses are sensitive to chlorination and UV light.

-The main risk in a swimming pool is via person to person respiratory transmission–similar to any indoor public space.
+The main risk in a swimming pool is person-to-person respiratory transmission–similar to any indoor public space.
 In 2016, we installed a Heatstar EC XF air handling unit at Calmababy.
-The system uses fresh air cooling to modulate the temperature, humidity and fresh air intake in the room.
+The system uses fresh air cooling to modulate the room’s temperature, humidity, and fresh air intake.
 At full speed, it can deliver 3000m³/hr of fresh air into our pool hall.
-The unit will be running at 100% fresh air circulation, completely replacing the air in the pool hall every ten minutes.
+The unit is currently running at 100% fresh air circulation, completely replacing the air in the pool hall every ten minutes.

 We have always strived to maintain the highest standards of cleanliness at Calmababy.
 In addition to cleaning changing rooms after every use, the team will be paying particular attention to touchpoints around the building.
-We have also purchased a fogging machine which releases an anti-viral mist disinfecting all surfaces in any room.
-The device will be used daily in every changing room and poolside to ensure adequate disinfection of all surfaces each day.
+We have also purchased a fogging machine that releases an anti-viral mist disinfecting all surfaces in any room.
+The device is used in changing rooms and high traffic areas around the building to ensure adequate disinfection of all surfaces.
 Deep cleaning will continue every evening as per our pre-lockdown routines.

 But what about the cake?!